 6- Have emergency information where it can be seen, especially if you have a serious health condition.

 7- Keep a full set of MONEY FRIENDS available in your wallet.
 Read more about it here.8- Use some kind of cash tab system inside of your wallet, instead of having a separate cash envelope wallet.
 I love my cash tabs.
 You can learn more about them here.

 9- If you have had the same wallet for a long time, switch it up for something new and fun.
-I carry several cash envelope wallets in my Etsy shop.
-The wallets come with a set of already made tabs, that you can customize when ordering.

 There you have it: simplicity, less stress, and hopefully some motivation to get out of debt.

 Life can be chaotic enough; your experience at the checkout stand does not have to be stressful.
 Unclutter your wallet and see how it unclutters your life.
 Remember, the way you do something, is the way you do everything.